 The wait is over!
-It's finally time to make your new screen door exactly how you want.
+It's finally time to make your new screen door look exactly how you want.
 With our help, you can count on your custom screen door looking new for years to come.

 Our screen doors arrive ready to primer and paint.

 Painting your wood screen door requires at least one coat of a quality oil-based primer, followed by a color coat of either oil or water-based exterior enamel paint.
 Only use a high-quality, exterior specific enamel paint to finish your door.
 Interior paint types are not designed for outdoor applications and will not properly seal your door from moisture, resulting in damage that will void our warranty.